 Take a look at this interview with recent paralegal graduate Sadique Alexander.
 Sadique landed in Canada just a few years ago and decided to switch careers from teaching to law.

 He tells us about his experience in Herzing's paralegal program and how he landed a great job at a Toronto law firm before even finishing the diploma.

 Sadique proves it's never too late to start fresh, change direction in life, and train for a career that is both in demand and personally fulfilling.

 Q: Sadique, can you share a little about your background?
 What were you doing before you went back to school?

 Sadique: In 2016, I came to Canada from a small Caribbean island, looking for a fresh start at life.

-Before I immigrated to Canada, I was an educator for 8 years, teaching students grade 7 to 11.
+Before I immigrated to Canada, I was an educator for eight years, teaching students in Grades 7 to 11.

-When I got to Toronto, I worked in manufacturing car parts for about 6 months before deciding that I wanted to go back to school, and pursue a career in law.
+When I got to Toronto, I worked in manufacturing car parts for about six months before deciding that I wanted to go back to school and pursue a career in law.

 Law was something I'd always liked, but never had the opportunity to pursue in my home country.